-The Board of Fire Prevention Regulations (BFPR) has regulations on mulch wood projects developed in response to significant fires in the Commonwealth.
-Fire officials across the state want to alert landscaping companies, nurseries, building owners and managers about the proper placement and storage of mulch in order to prevent fires
+The Board of Fire Prevention Regulations (BFPR) has regulations on mulch wood products developed in response to significant fires in the Commonwealth.
+Fire officials across the state want to alert landscaping companies, nurseries, building owners and managers about the proper placement and storage of mulch in order to prevent fires.

 527 CMR 1.00 Regulates Mulch

 527 CMR 1, section 10.14.10.4 prohibits the new application of mulch within 18” around combustible exteriors of buildings, such as wood or vinyl but not brick or concrete.

 Residential buildings with six units or less are exempted from this regulation, but all homeowners may also wish to adopt these safety practices.
 The regulation applies to all other buildings including commercial properties.

 The regulation also has safety requirements for those who store or manufacture mulch.
 It limits the size of mulch piles and requires a distance of 30-feet between piles.
 Large piles of mulch can easily spontaneously combust with all the heat they generate, so it’s important to be vigilant and employ good housekeeping.
 The distance between piles prevents a fire in one from easily spreading to another or to a building.

 Permits Required to Store 300+ Cubic Yards of Mulch